Suor/funcy/docs/colls.rst

             options = merge(defaults, options)
             ...

-    If you don't need exact result type when merging sequences use :func:`concat` or :func:`iconcat` instead.
+    If you merge sequences and don't need to preserve collection type then use :func:`concat` or :func:`iconcat` instead.

 .. function:: join(colls)

     Joins collections of same type into one.
 Same as :func:`merge`, but accepts iterable of collections.

+    Use :func:`cat` and :func:`icat` for non-type preserving sequence join.

 Transform and select